TypeStrong/fork-ts-checker-webpack-plugin/README.md

 import Hello from '@/components/hello.vue'
 ```

-7. If you are working in **VSCode**, you can get extensions [Vetur](https://marketplace.visualstudio.com/items?itemName=octref.vetur) and [TSLint Vue](https://marketplace.visualstudio.com/items?itemName=prograhammer.tslint-vue) to complete the developer workflow.
+6. If you are working in **VSCode**, you can get the [Vetur](https://marketplace.visualstudio.com/items?itemName=octref.vetur) extension to complete the developer workflow.

 ## Credits